What can you do with the dirt in your pots after your flowers have died?

 The dirt from your flowerpots isn’t adding anything beneficial from a nutritional perspective.
 Over the summer, all the good stuff left the soil with each watering.

 But we have such tricky soils in the Rocky Mountain region — like clay and sand.
-The potting soil may help improve the texture of your soil in the ground.
+The potting soil may help improve the structure of your soil in the ground.

 That can lead to better water drainage for your plants, so they have happier roots.